 location and it works.
 There may be 1, 2, or 3 lead wires inserted.
 This depends on

 the type of device your healthcare provider has chosen for your needs.

-The lead wire is attached to it to the pacemaker generator.
-Then the provider will
+The lead wire is attached to the pacemaker generator.
+Then the provider will slip

-slip the generator under your skin through the incision just below the collarbone.
+the generator under your skin through the incision just below the collarbone.
+The

 the device will be placed in your upper left chest.
 If you are left-handed, the device

 may be placed in your upper right chest.